bcgov/action-builder-ghcr/README.md

 <!-- # Acknowledgements

-This Action is provided courtesty of the Forestry Suite of Applications, part of the Government of British Columbia. -->
+This Action is provided courtesy of the Forestry Suite of Applications, part of the Government of British Columbia. -->